zbw/sparql-queries/README.md

 sparql-queries
 ==============

 The queries in this repository has been tested against the ZBW Labs SPARQL endpoint, running on Fuseki.
 They can be executed via the links below.
-The default endpoint is http://zbw.eu/beta/sparql/stwv/query, holding different version of <a href="http://zbw.eu/stw">STW Thesaurus for Econocmis</a>.
-A different endpoint can be selected via URI (e.g., &amp;endpoint=http://data.nobelprize.org/sparql).
+The default endpoint is http://zbw.eu/beta/sparql/stwv/query, holding multiple versions of <a href="http://zbw.eu/stw">STW Thesaurus for Econocmis</a>.
+A different endpoint can be selected via URI (e.g., "&amp;endpoint=http://data.nobelprize.org/sparql").

 General queries for exploring a SPARQL endpoint
 -----------------------------------------------

-(Should work with all SPARQL 1.1 compliant services)
+(Should work with all SPARQL 1.1 compliant services, but particularly the first query may time out for large datasets.)

 Query | Description
 ------|------------